FirebirdSQL/Butler/rfc/4/FBSP.rst

 The `Request Code` uniquely identifies the `Service` functionality (an API call).
 This specification define following rules for request codes:

 1. The first (more significant) byte of type-data_ field SHALL contain the `Interface identification number` assigned by `Service` to particular `Interface` it supports (see :ref:`Data frames - WELCOME <welcome-dataframe>`).
-2. The second (less significant byte) byte of type-data_ field SHALL contain the `Interface operation code`.
+2. The second (less significant) byte of type-data_ field SHALL contain the `Interface operation code`.

 .. _protocol-buffer: